Canada Media Fund: Encore+

 The Canada Media Fund previously operated a YouTube channel called Encore+ in collaboration with Telefilm Canada, Deluxe Toronto, BroadbandTV, Bell Media, and Google Canada.
-This channel was uniquely dedicated to licensing and making freely available older Canadian content, particularly series and films without an existing streaming service presence or physical home media releases.
+This channel was uniquely dedicated to licensing and making freely available outstanding legacy Canadian content, particularly series and films without an existing streaming service presence or physical home media releases.

 The service was launched on November 7, 2017, celebrating the 150th anniversary of Canada.
+Over its lifetime, all Canadian content acquisitions and curation were led by programming and operations lead Paulina Abarca-Cantin.

-In early 2022, a separate YouTube channel called Encore Plus was created, for all current and future French-language content.
-By then Encore+ had also invested in creating tie-in content original to the service that expanded upon the works on its channels, with cast members providing commentary decades after production.
+In early 2022, a separate sister YouTube channel called Encore Plus was created with support from YouTube Canada, to offer a better user-experience for all current and future French-language content.
+By then Encore+ had also invested in creating Encore+ Originals, tie-in content original to the service and innovated by Abarca-Cantin, heightening discoverability and expanding upon the works on its channels, with Canadian talent providing commentary and exclusive insights for contemporary audiences years after the original production.